hackclub/hackclub/workshops/quotes_generator/README.md

 # Quotes Generator

-Today, We'll be building a random quotes generator using an API in React.
-This will basically give you an idea of handling APIs in React.
+In this workshop, we'll be building a random quotes generator using an API in React.
+By the end of it, you'll have learned about handling APIs in React, as well as some cool concepts like React Hooks!

 [![Quotes Generator](https://cloud-fl1p1zjes.vercel.app/0image.png)](https://rzfit.csb.app/)